Staff Prep 06: Transactions & Concurrency — Isolation, Deadlocks & Race Conditions

 SQL defines four isolation levels.
 Each prevents a different class of concurrency anomaly:

-• Dirty Read: Reading uncommitted data from another transaction.
-Postgres prevents this even at Read Uncommitted (Postgres has no dirty reads).
+- Dirty read.
+Reading uncommitted data from another transaction.
+Postgres never allows this, even at Read Uncommitted (the level basically doesn't exist here).

-• Non-repeatable Read: Reading the same row twice in a transaction and getting different values because another transaction committed between reads.
+- Non-repeatable read.
+Reading the same row twice in one transaction and getting different values because another transaction committed in between.

-• Phantom Read: Running the same range query twice and getting different rows because another transaction inserted/deleted rows in that range.
+- Phantom read.
+Running the same range query twice and getting different rows because somebody inserted or deleted inside that range.

-• Write Skew: Two transactions each read overlapping data, make decisions based on it, and write non-overlapping data — resulting in a violated invariant.
-Not in the SQL standard but Postgres's Serializable level prevents it.
+- Write skew.
+Two transactions each read overlapping data, make decisions based on it, and write non-overlapping data, violating an invariant.
+It's not in the SQL standard, but Postgres's Serializable level catches it.

 -- Set isolation level for a transaction